 Using Jupyter Notebooks and JupyterLab with Matlab

 First we need to verify that Matlab is on the search path.
 Try which matlab, and if it is not found, follow appropriate steps for your system to add it to your path.
-Alternatively, on a Mac, assuming you are running the most recent version of Matlab, use sudo ln -s /Applications/MATLAB_R2023a.app/bin/matlab /usr/local/bin to create a symlink.
+On a Mac, assuming you are running the most recent version of Matlab, use sudo ln -s /Applications/MATLAB_R2024a.app/bin/matlab /usr/local/bin to create a symlink.
+This step is omitted from the installation instructions, but is found here as the recommended method to add Matlab to your path.

 After one of these package managers is installed, we’ll create a virtual environment, called jlab, that specifies a suitable version of packages to work with Matlab.
 These next two steps are not strictly necessary but help to keep the installation tidy.